Hausdorff dimension in graph matchbox manifolds: Pseudogroup action on the space of pointed trees

 \begin{defn} \cite{Ghys1999,ALM2009a,Lozano2009} Let $X_n$ be the set of all infinite pointed trees in a locally compact Cayley graph $\cG_n$.
 Let $T,T' \in X_n$, and define the distance between $T$ and $T'$ by

-\end{defn} The metric $d_X$ is called the \emph{ball metric}.
-In this metric, given $T$ and $T'$ in $X$, we compare them on patterns around the basepoint $e$, and the distance between $T$ and $T'$ depends on the maximal radius of the pattern on which the corresponding subgraphs of $T$ and $T'$ are $ F_n^{1+}$-isomorphic.
+\end{defn} Thus, given $T$ and $T'$ in $X$, we compare them on patterns around the basepoint $e$, and the distance between $T$ and $T'$ depends on the maximal radius of the pattern on which the corresponding subgraphs of $T$ and $T'$ are $ F_n^{1+}$-isomorphic.
+It is straightforward to verify that $d_n$ satisfies all axioms of a metric.
+In fact, \eqref{eq-metric1} satisfies the stronger form of the triangle inequality, namely